Vampire (Dungeons & Dragons): Description

-A vampire can be of any evil alignment, and if its alignment was not evil in life, it becomes so in undeath.
+A vampire could be of any type of evil alignment, and if its alignment was not evil in life, it becomes so in undeath.
 A vampire retains all the abilities it had in life, and gains the ability to drain blood and life energy, and to dominate other creatures with its gaze.
 A vampire can also command rats, bats, and wolves, or take the form of those creatures.
 They also become superhumanly strong, can heal quickly or even regenerate, and can turn into a gaseous form.

 Some vampires worship the god Kanchelsis.

 Vampire spawn

-In the Dungeons and Dragons game, the vampire spawn are undead creatures created when a vampire slays a mortal with its bite.
+In the Dungeons & Dragons game, the vampire spawn are undead creatures created when a vampire slays a mortal with its bite.
 Vampire spawn look much the way they did in life (they are usually humanoids), except with hardened features and a predatory look.
 They also have greyer skin.
-A vampire spawn can become a normal vampire after drinking the blood of the vampire who originally turned them into a vampire spawn.
 A vampire spawn is controlled by the vampire who created them.
+A vampire spawn can become a normal vampire by drinking the blood of the vampire who originally turned them into a vampire spawn.

 Vampire spawn are similar in their habits to vampires, being evil creatures drawn to their graves and coffins.
-They are much more brutish, stupid and while still strong, are physically weaker than vampires.
+They are less intelligent and, while still strong, are physically weaker than vampires.
 They cannot turn into a bat, dire bat, wolf, or dire wolf and they cannot summon rats, bats or wolves.
 Vampire spawn are unable to create spawn of their own.
 They attack by hammering opponents against walls, punching them, and tearing out their limbs.
 They can both energy drain, and suck the blood with a bite.
 Their mere gaze drains the victim of confidence, courage, energy, hope and joy.
 Vampire spawn have the ability to assume a gaseous form.
 They can also climb upon walls in the manner of a spider.
 Vampire spawn are, however, also vulnerable to all normal attacks and spells which repel vampires.

 Vampire spawn speak Common.
 They can be of any evil alignment.

 In the Dungeons & Dragons supplement Libris Mortis, vampire spawn, along with several other undead creatures became character classes for player characters.